afshinsadeghi/incrmental_KGE/README.md

 run on the second dataset:

-External step : data integration using entity matching and deduplicates:
+External step : data integration using entity matching and deduplicates: this step includes this 3 updates
+-  increase in the number of entities in the entity2id.txt , the new entites are added to the old set, the index increases without gap.
+-  increase in the number of relations in the relation2id.txt
+-  a new train12.txt file that includes newly arrived triples.
+Possible entity matching happens in this step where entites in this file that are matched with first train.txt file get the same id.

-3. step extract features for new triples:
+3. Optional step extract features for new triples:
 ./extract_graph_features/process.sh

-4.
+4. run the next iteration of training, base on a step of triple classification.

 Classify new triples by their new enities and run traing for the new triples: